 There is a common perception that criminals will still have access to guns even if they are outlawed.
 Pro-gun people believe that they need guns to defend their property and lives from bad guys who will get guns anyway.

-However, this is far from the truth for many reasons.
-First, banning guns altogether will eliminate them from open markets; thus, the accessibility will be reduced to a great extent.
+However, this is far from the truth for many reasons, as there are many gun control arguments that make more sense.
+First, banning guns altogether will eliminate them from open markets; thus, accessibility will be reduced to a great extent.

 The second and perhaps most important thing is the prices of guns in the black market would increase exponentially, and repeated studies have shown that an average shooter is less likely to purchase a gun if its price is being raised significantly.